chingu-voyages/v25-bears-team-06/README.md

 ### Technologies

-The primary libraries and dependencies used in the development of openShelf are shown below.
+The primary libraries and dependencies used in the development of OpenShelf are shown below.
 For a complete list of dependencies, consult the package.json files inside the `client` and `server` folders.

 | Library                                             | Purpose                                          | Client or Server? |
 | :-------------------------------------------------- | :----------------------------------------------- | :---------------- |